faq2html -- Convert some particular text formats into XHTML.

 # to the baseline *and* the last paragraph we emitted was enclosed in

-, assume that this paragraph belongs in
+# <pre>, assume that this paragraph belongs in <pre> as well.

 if ($STATE{pre}) {